tbreuss/mithril-by-examples/examples/tweeter-box.md

 layout: layouts/example.html
 ---

+This Mithril.js example is a small nonsense *Tweeter Box* using Mitosis for state management.
+It shows a textarea HTML element with a counter starting at 140, that is counted down with every char entered.
-A small nonsense Tweeter Box code example in Mithril.js using Mitosis for state management.
-This example is inspired by the Tweeter Box from Jorge Bucaran written as an example for Hyperapp.
+The example is inspired by Jorge Bucaran's *Tweeter Box*, who wrote it as an example for Hyperapp.

 ## Markup